College of Graduate Studies and Research

 - Master of Science in Health Sciences

 In-state first-year Graduate Teaching Assistants receive a full tuition waiver for 9 graduate credit hours (the typical course load) each semester and a $10,000 stipend per year.

 In-state second-year GTFs receive a full tuition waiver for 9 graduate credit hours (the typical course load) each semester and an $11,000 stipend per year.

 The program offers a limited number of full tuition waivers and stipends for out-of-state students.
 Please contact Amanda Kellogg, Ph.D., Graduate Program Director, or Frank Napolitano, Ph.D., GTF Mentoring Program Coordinator, for more information.

 The admissions requirements page has additional information on applying for a GTF opportunity.

-In addition to Graduate Teaching Fellowships, the English Department has a limited number of non-teaching Graduate Assistantships available for work in the department and in the Learning Assistance and Resource Center (LARC) on campus.
-The stipend for GAs is $8,000 a year.
+In addition to Graduate Teaching Fellowships, the English Department has a limited number of non-teaching Graduate Assistantships available for work in the English department and for other departments on campus.
+The stipend for GAs is $9,000 a year.